LiveSuggest

 Cons:

-When it works best: team meetings with a rotating notetaker role, or situations where structured output (minutes, decisions, action items) matters more than verbatim capture.
+Best for: team meetings with a rotating notetaker, or situations where structured output (minutes, decisions, action items) matters more than verbatim capture.

-Quick tip: Rotate the notetaker role across team members rather than always assigning it to the same person — this distributes the attention cost and prevents one person from consistently missing the discussion.
+Quick tip: rotate the notetaker role across the team rather than always assigning it to the same person — this distributes the attention cost and avoids one person systematically missing the discussion.

-Collaborative notes are private in the sense that no audio is recorded — but the notes themselves live in your chosen platform and are subject to that platform’s data policies.
+Collaborative notes are private in the sense that no audio is recorded — but the notes themselves live in your chosen platform and inherit that platform’s data policies.

 Method 5: No-Bot AI Assistant (Transcription + Real-Time Suggestions)

-A step beyond plain transcription: a tool that not only shows you what’s being said but also offers real-time contextual suggestions — definitions of unfamiliar terms, translations, follow-up prompts, or reminders of relevant context.
+A step beyond plain transcription: a tool that not only displays what is being said but also surfaces real-time contextual suggestions — definitions of unfamiliar terms, translations, follow-up prompts, or reminders of relevant context.

-Like Method 2, this runs in your browser with no bot joining the call.
-Audio is processed in real time and discarded immediately.
-The difference: the tool analyzes the live transcript as it flows and surfaces contextual help while the meeting is still happening.
+Like Method 2, it runs in your browser with no bot joining the call, and audio is processed in real time and discarded immediately.
+The difference: the tool analyzes the live transcript as it flows and offers contextual help while the conversation is still happening.

 Pros: